-Chant Ehwaz (AY-wahz) to allow for greater integration of opposing forces within when you are feeling confused about the best way forward.
+Chant Ehwaz (AY-wahz) for greater integration of opposing forces within when you are confused about the best way forward.

 Draw the rune over your sacral chakra every morning to remember to allow for intuitive guidance and to not go against your gut instinct about any person or circumstance that arises.